How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 Hardening Off Winter Squash Plants

 Put them outside during the day in a sheltered spot, then bring them back in at night if it is still cold.
-After a few days, leave them out for longer if the forecast looks kind.
+After a few days, leave them out for longer if the forecast looks settled.

 This is easy to rush, but it matters.
 A cold, battered transplant can sit still for ages before it starts growing again.